tethysplatform/tethys/docs/tethys_portal/configuration.rst

 Tethys Portal Configuration
 ***************************

-Beginning in Tethys Platform 3.0 the Tethys Portal is configured via a :file:`portal.yml` file in the :file:`$TETHYS_HOME/` directory.
-This instructions outline the various settings that can be added to the :file:`portal.yml` file.
+Beginning in Tethys Platform 3.0 the Tethys Portal is configured via a :file:`portal_config.yml` file in the :file:`$TETHYS_HOME/` directory.
+This instructions outline the various settings that can be added to the :file:`portal_config.yml` file.

-Once you have installed Tethys you can generate a new :file:`portal.yml` file using the ``gen`` command.
+Once you have installed Tethys you can generate a new :file:`portal_config.yml` file using the ``gen`` command.
 (See :ref:`tethys_gen_cmd` for more information).

 ::

-  tethys gen portal
+  tethys gen portal_config

-This will create a new :file:`portal.yml` file in your ``TETHYS_HOME`` directory that looks like this:
+This will create a new :file:`portal_config.yml` file in your ``TETHYS_HOME`` directory that looks like this:

 .. code-block:: yaml